erikdstock/roses/README.md

 - [rebass](https://rebassjs.org/) brings a layer of additional convention to styled-system with some UI primitives that you would have had to build anyway.
 It uses `styled-components`
 - [theme-ui](https://theme-ui.com/) builds on the work of rebass, but makes the switch to `emotion` and includes built-in support for MDX.
 - [system-ui](https://system-ui.com/theme/) is (to my knowledge) the original responsive theme spec from which `styled-system`, `rebass` and `theme-ui` grew.
 - [@artsy/palette](https://palette.artsy.net/) was my first encounter with a production design system built styled-system.
-Web and React Native.
+For Web and React Native/iOS.

 # License
+MIT for now.

+# Contributors
+Docs, PRs and Bug reports welcome.
+Contributors agree that this project may be relicensed in the future.